User Manual

 • Connection Status: Automatically activates when the internet connection is lost.
 Even if the connection is restored, the user must manually switch to the Online Screen.

-• Device Features: Hardware features such as the camera or GPS can be used.
-However, backend calls that require internet access are not supported.
+• Device Features: Hardware features such as camera or GPS can be used.
+However, Backend calls requiring the internet are not supported.

 • Actions: Only Client Side actions can be used.
 Server Side actions are not supported.

-• Platform Compatibility: Only applies to Android and iOS mobile applications.
-Cannot be used in web applications.
+• Platform Compatibility: Can be used in web and mobile applications.

 • SQLite Offline Recording: Screens marked as Is Offline write data directly to the local SQLite database on the device.

-• Automatic Synchronization: Data recorded in offline mode is automatically transferred to the server via a defined sync mechanism when the connection is established.
+• Automatic Synchronization: Data recorded in offline mode is automatically transferred to the server via a defined sync mechanism when a connection is established.

-• Offline Editable Tables: Tables marked with Enable Editing are downloaded as editable in offline mode, and any changes made are sent to the server during synchronization.
+• Offline Editable Tables: Tables marked as Enable Editing are downloaded as editable in offline mode, and any changes made are sent to the server during synchronization.

 Using Offline Screen